 “I led a an investigation at The Merritt House in 2001.
 What happened that night has ensured no other group would be invited into the house to again stir up the very active ghosts.

 First issue happened the night before inside their CD library.
 The workers were not happy.
-Then one of our psychics, Kate Kingston, became bothered by a male spirit.
+Then one of our psychics became bothered by a male spirit.
 She called him “Booger”, but said it was a joke, that the ghost didn’t want to say his real name.

 This troublesome energy stuck around the entire time.

 “Afterwards, we left the building and headed into the parking lot.
-Walking with my ex, psychic Michele Hewer and myself we noticed Kate was missing.
+Walking with my ex, the other psychic and myself.
+We noticed Kate was missing.
 I turned to see her by the garage, standing stick still.
 She started shaking uncontrollably, as if she was sick.
-She yelled to Michele, “He trying to possess me!”
+She yelled out, “He trying to possess me!”

-“I was new to the paranormal back then, and it was our first time working with Kate and Michele.
-Watched it happen, as Michele did what could be described as a ‘clearing’ but looked like Reiki.
-Then Michele says, “He’s gone”, and next is one of the most vivid experiences of my career.
+“I was new to the paranormal back then, and it was our first time working with these psychics.
+Watched it happen, as the other psychic did what could be described as a ‘clearing’, like Reiki.
+Then she said, “He’s gone”.
+And next is one of the most vivid experiences of my career.

-“The amber garage light shining down on Kate turned off for a full 5 seconds before coming on again.
+“The amber garage light shining down on us turned off for a full 5 seconds before coming on again.
 The timing was creepy.

 “Events before, during and after our investigation at the Merritt House changed me, forming much of my beliefs which spanned an almost 20 year career in ghosts.”